abagames/p5-with-copilot/public/README.md

 (src) [define_types.ts](./src/define_types.ts)

-A person needs to enter only `type Point`.
+I needed to enter only `type Point`.
 The rest of the code is automatically suggested.
-Similarly, one only needs to enter `type MovingPoint`, `type MovingLine`, and their definitions will be automatically suggested.
+Similarly, Just enter `type MovingPoint` and `type MovingLine` and their definitions will be automatically suggested.

 Also, define a `movingLines` variable with `type MovingLine`.
-You only need to input `let movingLines` in the same way.
+Just enter `let movingLines` in the same way.

 <br><br><br><br>